Skip to main content

 Watch it build

 Mythos scaffolds the project and streams a live progress card, then a preview.
 This first build costs 3 credits.
 Behind the scenes it’s a real commit in the project’s private repository.
-Connect your GitHub account once and you can export a clean copy that is yours anytime.
+Connect your GitHub account and Mythos creates a new private repository you own, then keeps one selected active branch in two-way sync.

 4